Last updated November 2021

 Who is suitable for erbium laser treatment?

 The erbium laser is suited for resurfacing skin on people who have mild to moderate wrinkles, sun damage, or acne scarring.
 It is best suited to fairer skin types.
 Those who have darker skin types are more likely to have complications from treatment (see below).
-It is not suited to those who are pregnant or breast-feeding, have a history of keloid scarring, and those who have had Roaccutane in the past 6 months.
+It is not suited to those who are pregnant or breast-feeding, have a history of keloid scarring.

 What are the side effects/risks of erbium laser treatments?

 The erbium laser, when used for skin resurfacing, usually takes approximately 1 to 2 weeks to recover from.
 The skin usually appears red, swollen, and then crusts over this period.
 There may be some residual redness that can persist for 1 to 2 months in some cases, depending on the severity of the treatment.

 Infection with the herpes (the cold sore virus) or bacterial infection are possible after erbium laser resurfacing, and prophylatic medication for these conditions needs to be taken before and after treatment.

 There is a small risk of skin pigment changes after erbium laser treatments.
 Especially if the patient’s skin type is olive or darker, the risk of hyperpigmentation (increased skin pigmentation) or hypo-pigmentation (decreased skin pigmentation) is possible.
 Hence, we usually restrict erbium laser treatments to those with lighter skin types.